joeyism/arxiver-firefox/README.md

 # arxiver, an extension for Firefox.
-Handy tool for Arxiv.
-Allows you to save Arxiv files for later viewing.
-Has a search functionality too.
+Handy tool for Arxiv to save papers, and filter through them later.
+Included is the ability to search for a paper you have saved by keywords, author, title, description, etc.

 ## Installation
 You can find the latest releases on [release page](https://github.com/joeyism/arxiver-firefox/releases)